serodriguez68/designing-ml-systems-summary/02-project-objectives-requirements-and-framing.md

 # The relationship between business and ML objectives

 - Companies don't care about fancy ML metrics like `accuracy`, `precision`, `recall`, `F1`, etc. ML projects where data scientist become too focused on hacking ML metrics without paying attention to business metrics tend to fail.
 For an ML project to succeed long term within a business organisation, it is crucial to **tie the performance of an ML system to some business performance metrics** (e.g. revenue, monthly active users, etc).
 - **Mapping business to ML objectives is easier for certain ML applications than for others.** For example,  the business impact of fraud detection systems in financial applications is very clear and easy to measure.
 This mapping is much less obvious in, for example, ML systems used to detect potential cyber-security threats.
-Unsurprisingly, ML applications that have easier mappings (like fraud detection) are also [the most common types of enterprise ML applications][ml-usecases].
+Unsurprisingly, ML applications that have easier mappings (like fraud detection) are also [the most common types of enterprise ML applications](01-overview-of-ml-systems.md#Typical%20ML%20use%20cases)

 - Many companies **create their own metrics to map business metrics to ML metrics**.
 For example, Netflix measures the performance of their recommender system using take-rate : the number of quality plays divided by the number of recommendations a user sees.
 The higher the take-rate, the better the recommender system.